 Adopting a dog is a huge commitment.
 Before settling on a breed, you need to find the right one for you.
 One that fits your lifestyle!
 Details like size, energy level, and personality can really affect not only your home but the happiness of your new pet.
 If you have the right kind of life for an intelligent, loyal, and at times reserved dog, then you might want to consider one of the Japanese dog breeds, the Kai Ken.

 Kai Ken history

 The Kai Ken dog breed is a native of Japan.
 The Kai was wild and lived in the mountains in the Kai province, which is on an island.
 The Kai were geographically isolated by mountains and is therefore believed to be the purest of all Japanese breeds.
 Traditional writings describe the Kai as natural hunters, and they have been known to swim and climb trees in pursuit of their prey.
 They were first used by the hunters for tracking deer and wild boars.

 Video of the Day

 The Kai was recognized in 1934 by the Japanese Kennel Club.
-An interesting fact is that because of the language barrier there is very limited information on the Kai dog.
+An interesting fact is that because of the language barrier and the fact that this is a rare dog breed, there is very limited information on the Kai dog.

-The Kai is highly intelligent and learns quickly.
-They are similar to other Japanese breeds in the fact that they are highly intelligent, however, they are not as independent and are more willing to please their owners.
+Breed is not a reliable indicator of personality, however, the Kai is highly intelligent and learns quickly.
+They are similar to other Japanese breeds in the fact that they are highly intelligent, however, they are not as independent and are more eager to please their owners.